ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 shared secret from the access token.
 Following the general ACE authorization framework, the client can upload the access token to the resource server's authz-info resource before starting the DTLS handshake.

-Alternatively, the client MAY provide the most recent access token in the `psk_identity` field of the ClientKeyExchange message.
-To do so, the client MUST treat the contents of the `access_token` field from the AS-to-Client response as opaque data and not perform any re-coding.
+As an alternative to the access token upload, the client can provide the most recent access token in the `psk_identity` field of the ClientKeyExchange message.
+To do so, the client MUST treat the contents of the `access_token` field from the AS-to-Client response as opaque data as specified in Section 4.2 of [RFC7925] and not perform any re-coding.
+This allows the resource server to retrieve the shared secret directly from the `cnf` claim of the access token.

-Note:
-: As stated in Section 4.2 of {{RFC7925}}, the PSK identity should be treated as binary data in the Internet of Things space and not assumed to have a human-readable form of any sort.

-If a resource server receives a ClientKeyExchange message that contains a `psk_identity` with a length greater than zero, it uses the contents as an index for its key store (i.e., treat the contents as a key identifier).
-The resource server MUST check if it has one or more access tokens that are associated with the specified key.

-If no key with a matching identifier is found, the resource server MAY process the contents of the `psk_identity` field as access token that is stored with the authorization information endpoint, before continuing the DTLS handshake.
+If a resource server receives a ClientKeyExchange message that contains a `psk_identity` with a length greater than zero, it MUST process the contents of the `psk_identity` field as access token that is stored with the authorization information endpoint, before continuing the DTLS handshake.
 If the contents of the `psk_identity` do not yield a valid access token for the requesting client, the resource server aborts the DTLS handshake with an `illegal_parameter` alert.

-Note1:
-: As a resource server cannot provide a client with a meaningful PSK identity hint in response to the client's ClientHello message, the resource server
-SHOULD NOT send a ServerKeyExchange message.

-Note2:
-: According to {{RFC7252}}, CoAP implementations MUST support the ciphersuite TLS\_PSK\_WITH\_AES\_128\_CCM\_8 {{RFC6655}}.
-A client is therefore expected to offer at least this ciphersuite to the resource server.

 When RS receives an access token, RS MUST check if the access token is still valid, if RS is the intended destination (i.e., the audience of